ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 \delta \mathbf{x} = -(\nabla^2 f(\mathbf{x}))^{-1}\nabla f(\mathbf{x})
 $$

 The geometric interpretation of Newton's method is that at each iteration, it fits a paraboloid to the surface of $$f(\mathbf{x})$$ and then jumps into the maximum or minimum of that paraboloid (in higher dimensions, this may also be a saddle point).
-So the closer to quadratic our function look at local level, the faster the convergence.
+So the closer to quadratic our function looks at local level, the faster the convergence.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/newton.png">